Neighbours Helping Neighbours

 Our Mission

-To relieve poverty by operating a food bank that distributes food and other necessities to persons of low income.
+To relieve poverty by operating a food bank that distributes supplemental food and other necessities to persons with low income.

 Our Vision